Take Care of Your Child's Teeth

 Ask your child’s doctor about fluoride varnish.

-After your child’s first tooth comes in, ask the doctor to give your child fluoride varnish (a thin coating of fluoride put on the teeth).
+After your child’s first tooth comes in, ask the doctor to give them fluoride varnish (a thin coating of fluoride put on the teeth).
 Fluoride varnish helps prevent tooth decay.

 Find out if there’s fluoride in your water.

 Fluoride is added to the drinking water in many towns and cities.
-Check with your child’s doctor or your local water company to find out if your tap water has fluoride in it.
+Check to see if the tap water in your area has fluoride in it, or call your local water company and ask.
+If your water doesn't have fluoride added, ask your doctor or dentist if your child needs to take fluoride supplements.

 Give your child tap water to drink.

-If your water has fluoride added, be sure to give your child tap water (not bottled water) to drink.
+If your water has fluoride added, be sure to give your child tap water to drink instead of bottled water.
 Most bottled water doesn’t have enough fluoride in it to protect your child’s teeth from decay.
+Check with your local water provider to make sure your tap water is safe to drink.

-Ask for supplements if your water doesn't have added fluoride.
+Ask for supplements if your water doesn't have fluoride added.

 If your tap water doesn’t have fluoride added, ask your child’s doctor or dentist for fluoride supplements (drops or tablets).
 Children age 6 months and older can take fluoride supplements.

-Fluoride supplements for kids ages 6 months to 5 years who don’t have fluoride in their water are covered under the Affordable Care Act.
+Insurance plans must cover fluoride supplements for children who don't have fluoride in their tap water.
 Depending on your insurance plan, your child may be able to get fluoride supplements at no cost to you.
+Check with your insurance company to find out more.

 Foods and Drinks